Tiamarth/MetaLists/voips.md

 1. [YakYak](https://github.com/yakyak/yakyak) is a desktop client for Google Hangouts, supports Linux, and is open source

 ## FAQ
-Preemptive responses to likely FAQs:
+(Preemptive responses to likely FAQs)

 **What's a VoIP?**
 *VoIP stands for Voice Over IP.* Basically, a VoIP is software that lets you call people from your computer.
+Messaging apps which do not support voice chat, such as Telegram, will not be included in this list.
+Apps which only support voice chat when accompanied by video through web cam will not be included either.

 ## Data
 VoIPs: 25